All Ages

 The tour can be adapted to meet the learning goals of students from Grade 4 to Grade 12

 Midwest in the Civil War is a docent-led guided tour of the Civil War Museum’s main exhibit gallery The Fiery Trial.
-The tour uses immersive displays, artifacts, and hands-on activities to teach visitors the important roles the Upper Midwestern states of Illinois, Indiana, Iowa, Michigan, Ohio, and Wisconsin played before, during, and after the Civil War.
+The tour uses immersive displays, artifacts, and hands-on activities to teach visitors the important roles the Upper Midwestern states of Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin played before, during, and after the Civil War.
 Students will learn about the diverse communities who settled in the Upper Midwest, the stories of Freedom seekers who traveled through the region on their way to Canada on what became known as the Underground Railroad, the challenges soldiers faced in camp and battle, and how the results of the Civil War still impact the lives of Americans today.

 As part of the tour, students will view the Civil War Museum’s award-winning 360-degree film entitled Seeing the Elephant.
 After the tour, students are encouraged to work in groups to explore areas of the exhibit gallery and share their findings with their fellow students.